nutcracker-lux/YT-DLP_Premium_Downloader/README.md

 - macOS (Apple Silicon natively supported - see note below for other architectures)
 - [Homebrew](https://brew.sh) with `yt-dlp` and `ffmpeg` installed
 - Python 3.12+
-- A YouTube Music Premium account
+- A YouTube Music Premium account for original 141 files

 Install yt-dlp and ffmpeg via Homebrew if you haven't already:
 ```bash